pingcap/tidb-course-201-lab/tidb-quick-demo/002-seamless-auto-scaling-by-real-cluster/README.md

     $ chmod 400 ~/.ssh/pe-class-key.pem
     ```

-2. Setup an EC2 instance IAM role:

-   a.
-On IAM console, create a role for EC2 use case.
-Name it `pe-service-instance-role`.
-And, attach following permission policy: [_pe-service-instance-role_policy.json](setup/lib/_pe-service-instance-role_policy.json) to this role.

-3. Setup a Lambda IAM role:

-   a.
-On IAM console, create a role for Lambda use case.
-Name it `pe-lambda-role`.
-And, attach following permission policy: [_pe-lambda-role_policy.json](setup/lib/_pe-lambda-role_policy.json) to this role.

-4. Setup AWS credentials from the demo runner.
+2. Setup AWS credentials from the demo runner.

    a.
 If you use permenant IAM power user, follow the [instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html) to set up the **default** awscli profile.
    b.
 If you use temporary IAM power user or IAM role, set your credentials to following environment variables in your local terminal: